 The Police Records Bureau is responsible for processing and maintaining the integrity of all police reports, traffic citations, and criminal complaints that officers generate each year.
-The Alarm unit is housed in the Bureau.
-The Bureau is staffed by Police Records Technicians (PRT), Lead Police Records Technicians, a Records Supervisor and a Records Manager.
+The Bureau is staffed by Police Records Technicians (PRT), a Records Supervisor and a Records Manager.
 The Records Bureau is part of the Support Services Unit and is overseen by the Support Services Commander.

 The Records Bureau is open from 8:00 a.m. to 5:00 p.m., Monday thru Friday.
 The Records Bureau phone number is (916) 478-8170.
 For phone calls after hours, a voice message system is available.
 All messages will be returned on the next business day.

 The Records Bureau is a good source of general department information.
 Please feel free to call the Records Bureau for any questions, Records staff will be happy to answer questions or direct callers to the correct department.